diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 Using Presence module is pretty straight forward.

-In first place we have to add the file `lib/talkex/presence.ex`.
+In the first place we have to add the file `lib/talkex/presence.ex`.

 ```elixir
 defmodule Talkex.Presence do